kottster/kottster/docs/docs/table/customization/customize-fields.md

 # Customize fields

 In Kottster, **all fields are basically table columns**.
-If toy need to customize fields in the form, you need to update columns configuration in the table configuration.
+If you need to customize fields in the form, you need to update columns configuration in the table configuration.

 ## On the client side